DoriftoShoes/pwh-project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Use the following steps to deploy t his project.
+Use the following steps to deploy this project.

 ### Prerequisites